cloudevents/spec/cloudevents/extensions/expirytime.md

 #### Jobs triggered by Continuous Integration

 A Continuous Integration (CI) system uses CloudEvents to delegate a job to a runner machine.
-The job has a set deadline and must complete before that time has elapsed to be considered successful.
+The job has a set deadline and needs to complete before that time has elapsed to be considered successful.
 The CI system can set the `expirytime` to match the deadline.
-The job runner may ignore/reject the job if the `expirytime` has elapsed since the CI may have likely already determined the job state.
+The job runner would ignore/reject the job if the `expirytime` has elapsed since the CI might have likely already determined the job state.